The Other Parent has Taken My Child

 Any other caregivers your child had may know the child’s and abducting parent’s location.

-If Child Protective Services (CPS) has ever gotten complaints/reports about the abducting parent, you should report the abduction to CPS.
+If Child Protective Services (CPS) has ever gotten complaints or reports about the abducting parent, you should report the abduction to CPS.
 Even if there are no prior complaints, you should make a report to CPS now if there is any risk of harm to your child now.
 CPS can look out for other referrals and let you know about them.
-If they have the abductor's address, they may require a court order before they can release it.
+If they have the abductor’s address, they may require a court order before they can release it.

 Get one!
 The police may not be able to help until you get a custody order.
 You must call them first and make a report anyway.